3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 ## Support Modern Browsers

-Make sure that if you are using Chrome, you enable the experimental javascript flag by going to Chrome Flags (chrome://flags).
+Make sure that if you are using Chrome, you enable the experimental javascript flag by going to Chrome Flags (chrome://flags), and clicking on the 'Experimental JavaScipt link' in order to enable it.
 And then relaunch Chrome.

 <br />